• Español

 FB Basic Training – OB Compulsory – OPT Elective – PR practical – TFG Final Degree Project – ECTS European Credit Transfer System

-*Kitchen Equipment and Machinery (1st year subject) is taken later on in Spanish (on the 2nd year).
+*Kitchen Equipment and Machinery (1st year subject) is taken later on, in Spanish. (on the 2nd year)

 SECOND YEAR: Acquiring specific tools and techniques